-At Collage, we’re all about providing actionable and attainable people and culture advice.
+At Collage, we’re all about providing actionable and attainable people and culture advice for startups and small businesses.
 So we’re focusing on workplace wellness program ideas that

 With those criteria in mind, we’ve made a list of low-to-no cost employee wellness ideas so you can pick and choose ones that will work for your company, your budget, and your people.

 Keep scrolling for our full list of low-to-no cost workplace wellness ideas.
 But first…

 Workplace wellness programs are company initiatives, activities, or policies that aim to improve the health of their employees.
 Typically, their aim is to decrease absenteeism and increase worker productivity, though other sought-after outcomes include higher engagement, more positive attitudes toward work, lower churn rate, and reduced healthcare-related costs.

 Wellness programs vary widely from office to office and even person to person.
 Classic wellness initiatives include smoking cessation, online health tests, and good ol’ employee benefits.

 More recently, the idea of workplace wellness has expanded from fitness and nutrition to include mental and emotional health, psychological safety, financial wellness, family care, professional growth and more.

 While the same extremes aren’t as common here in Canada, we’re not off the hook:

 “[Wellness programs are] a convenient way for organizations to appear to care (often with great fanfare) without actually structurally changing anything, like adding additional headcount to their workforce, increasing paid time off, or limiting the priorities their employees are tasked with,” writes Jane Watson, Toronto-based HR professional.